abramad-labs/irbankmock/readme.md

 ## Security Considerations

-This is a lightweight service used for testing purposes only, hence there is no authentication and banking security protocols and mechanisms.
+This is a lightweight service used for testing purposes only.
+This is why there is no authentication or banking security protocols invloved.
 Do not expose this service into to the wilderness.

 ## Sqlite Notice